Wondering how to deal with empty nest syndrome? You’re in the right place!

 2. Make plans.
 Together and separately.
 It’s important to create a shared future.
 However, you must also create separate plans for the road ahead.
 A positive, healthy relationship involves some separate activities, instead of your lives revolving around each other.

 You’re two people that have differing interests and goals.
 Plus, now that you’re a bit more mature, your interests may have changed from what they were in the past.
-Perhaps you’d like to go back to school, and your spouse would like to take up woodworking.
+Perhaps you’d like to take up oil painting or coloring, and your spouse would like to learn to play the guitar.